QuackAbout.com

 Similar statements have been made whenever some nation not our friend comes close to getting the bomb.
 Propaganda is being used today to soften up the American public to accept another stupid decision to start another stupid war.
 Before every war the enemy is made to be more horrible and more threatening than in reality so that our actions to begin the killing will appear justified.

 Holding irrational points of view is everyone's right; that is what freedom of religion is all about.
-But for an elected official to expect his or her irrational view to become secular law is not what the Second Amendment is about.
-Newt Gingrich's Catholicism influences his rants.
-The Mormon church's tenets determine Mitt Romney's goals.
-Obama's Protestantism seems to have less influence against his rational side.
+But for an elected official to expect his or her irrational view to become secular law is not what the First Amendment is about.

-Religious beliefs about evolution, abortion, marriage and so forth are not guaranteed a place in American law.
-Only what can be shown with evidence to be true can be accepted as basis for law and that is why governments should not make laws that support religious views on marriage, abortion and the teaching of descent with change (evolution).
+Religious beliefs about evolution, abortion, marriage, and so forth are not guaranteed a place in American law.
+Only what can be shown with evidence to be true can be accepted as the basis for law and that is why governments should not make laws that support religious views on marriage, abortion, and the teaching of descent with change (evolution).

 February 2, 2012